 If you do want to subscribe to the service, make sure you do so on the Tidal website and not directly on the iOS app.
 Tidal passes on Apple’s 30 per cent App Store fee, meaning you will pay extra if you sign up on Tidal’s Apple app on your iPhone or iPad.
 Sign up at Tidal.com, then download the app and login to your account.

 Contrary to some reports, Tidal doesn’t have to be more expensive than Spotify and the rest.
-Just like those services, Tidal offers a standard £10 ($10) per month music streaming service (in 320kbps AAC audio).
-The £20 per month service gives you access to the better audio quality streams.
-We'd absolutely recommend that you pay extra for the better CD-quality sound, assuming you have good enough way to listen, but the choice is yours.
+Just like those services, Tidal offers a standard £10/$10-per-month music streaming service (in 320kbps AAC audio).
+The £20/$20 monthly service gives you access to the better audio quality streams.
+We'd absolutely recommend that you pay extra for the better CD-quality sound, but the choice is yours.

 4. Family plans could save you money

 Another way to keep the cost down is by signing-up to the Tidal Family Plan.
 This allows you to add extra people to your account, but for half the normal cost.

 In the UK, up to four people can be added, costing £4.99 or £9.99 per month for the standard/hi-fi service (instead of £9.99/£19.99).

 In the States, the Family Premium ($15/month) subscription gives six people use of the standard quality service.
 For double that monthly cost, Family HiFi offers six people lossless quality.

 5. Get hi-fi sound...

 If you have signed-up to the hi-fi quality subscription then make sure that you get the benefit of that better sound quality.
 On the desktop app, select ‘settings’ then ‘streaming’ and choose 'HiFi/Master'.
 On mobile it’s ‘settings’ and then ‘quality’ to adjust the sound.